 - On/Off-Ramps Consider bus travel in shoulders through on and off-ramps and the sight lines for vehicles using those ramps.
 Vehicles merging onto a highway via onramps will need additional signage and indication to expect buses traveling in the shoulder.
-Vehicles exiting the highway will need to be alerted to buses passing on the right at off-ramps. - 4 Signals Consider use of supportive signal treatments, such as Bus on Shoulder Signals, which are controlling signals installed on on-ramps to notify drivers of approaching buses on the shoulder.
+Vehicles exiting the highway will need to be alerted to buses passing on the right at off-ramps. - Signals Consider use of supportive signal treatments, such as Bus on Shoulder Signals, which are controlling signals installed on on-ramps to notify drivers of approaching buses on the shoulder.
 If used, a "Ramp Signal Ahead" sign should be installed ahead of the signal to warn drivers.

-- Education & Enforcement Unly authorized buses can use the shoulder.
+Education & Enforcement Only authorized buses can use the shoulder.
 Extensive outreach, combined with police monitoring when a lane first opens, can build an understanding of proper use of the lane.
-On highways where peak period travel in the breakdown lane was or is still permitted on other segments, outreach should address that access is no longer permitted in bus-on-shoulder lanes (e.g., via signs).
+On highways where peak period travel in the breakdown lane was or is still permitted on other segments, outreach should address that access is no longer permitted in bus-onshoulder lanes (e.g., via signs).
 MassDOT permits buses to travel in the shoulder at up to 35 mph.
 However, MBTA only permits bus operators to travel a maximum 15 mph above the general purpose lane speed, while not exceeding 25 mph.
-MassDOT has the same 15 mph speed differential restriction. - Maintenance Repair guardrail if there is any damage that would create a pinch point along the shoulder between the guardrail and bus.
-Clear catch basins regularly and keep far shoulder edge in sufficient condition to prevent crumbling. - Agency Coordination When multiple transit operators use the bus-on-shoulder, there should be good communication between the roadway owner and the transit operators to disseminate alerts about lane disruptions and other important messages.
+MassDOT has the same 15 mph speed differential restriction.